xlegend1024/az-bot-lab/README.md

 ## [3.
 Prompt users for input](./03.PromptUserInput.md)

-In this lab, you'll add more dialogs to ask a few questions
+In this lab, you'll add dialogs to ask few questions in order

 ## [4.
 Implement sequential conversation flow](./04.SequentialFlow.md)

-In this lab, you'll add more dialogs to ask a set of questions
+In this lab, you'll add dialog set which is a logical group of dialogs to ask a set of questions

 ## [5.
 Write directly to storage](./05.PersistData.md)